Top 9 Venture Capital Firms for Advanced Materials Startups

 2. Breakout Ventures

-Based in San Francisco, Breakout Ventures is an early-stage fund that backs scientist-entrepreneurs.
-They focus on companies built on deep scientific insights, helping translate complex research into commercial products.
+Based in San Francisco, Breakout Ventures is an early-stage fund that backs companies led by scientist-entrepreneurs.
+They focus on turning bold scientific ideas into businesses with real-world impact.

-- Industries of focus: Advanced Materials, Life Science, Energy
+- Industries of focus: Advanced Materials, Energy, Life Science, Financial Services

 - Notable portfolio companies: Twelve, Ecovative Design, Cytovale, Modern Meadow